alphabill-org/alphabill-explorer-backend/Readme.md

 ## Starting Block Explorer

-Run `docker-compose up --build` in project root directory.
+Run `docker compose up --build` in project root directory.
 This will start the block explorer and MongoDB containers.
 The explorer will start fetching blocks from all the configured partition nodes and a REST API server will be started at the configured address (http://localhost:9666 by default).

 ## Configuration